cockpit-project/cockpit/containers/README.md

 Here are some commands to use while hacking on the containers.
 Replace 'xxx' with the name of the container.
 That is the name of the directory.
-When running docker the 'sudo' command will be used to get necessary privileges.
+If podman is installed, it will be used to build/run the containers, otherwise it falls back to `sudo docker`.

 Build the given container: